comapi/comapi-sdk-js-samples/foundation/AngularJS/4.x/basic_chat/README.md

-# Angular 4 COMAPI CHAT DEMO
+# AngularJS 4.x COMAPI CHAT DEMO

 This is a minimal sample app using just the Comapi Foundation SDK.